-.
 It’s important to remove all surface dirt and grime.
 Never use household detergents, laundry or dish soap.
 They’re way too harsh for your car’s paint.
 Buy a soap that’s specially formulated for car washing.
-Something like this
+Something like this, from Maguiar’s

 .
 Also, wash with a microfiber or wool mitt.
-These work way better than sponges or towels by pulling dirt away from the paint.
+These work way better than sponges or towels; they pull dirt away from the paint.
 Every time you wash a section of the car, loosen the dirt from the mitt by getting fresh soap from the bucket.
 This ensures that you’re not rubbing dirt particles all over your car repeatedly.

-using chamois cloths, microfiber towels or 100 percent cotton diapers (new, of course), which don’t leave lint or water streaks behind.
+Use chamois cloths or microfiber towels, which don’t leave lint or water streaks behind.
 Under no circumstances should you dry your car with a bath towel.
 They’re too rough and leave lint behind.
-Always wash your car cloths separate from your laundry to keep clothing lint off your car.
+Always wash your car cloths separately from your laundry to keep clothing lint off your car.

 to remove them.
 With clean hands, knead the clay bar until it’s pliable, then work on a square foot at a time.
 Spray down the area with the cleaner and then move the clay along the surface.
 Wipe down with a chamois.
 Then feel how smooth the surface is; this will prep your car to take on the wax.
 Keep kneading the clay to expose clean areas and repeat.
-It’ll take a good hour to finish clay bar-ing your car — unless you have a Hummer.
-Then you’re screwed.
+It’ll take about an hour to finish.

 , which work extremely well in protecting your paint but can be tougher to apply and remove.
 Newer synthetic polymer-based waxes

 last even longer than carnauba and take some of the elbow grease out of the application/removal process.
-Some state you can use them in the sun, but we wouldn’t recommend it.
+Some state you can use them in the sun, but it’s not recommend.

 6 For quick and swirl-free waxing